 Motherhood as a whole is so many things.
 It’s beautiful and impossible and perfect and overwhelming and hilarious and never-ending.
 It’s glorious and insane all at once.
 It’s everything you’ve ever wanted and yet way more than you can handle.

 And being a Stay at Home Mom?

-I think it’s the greatest job in the whole world.
+I think it’s the best job in the whole world.
 Now that I know what it’s like to be present for all the daily moments with my children, I couldn’t not be there for them.
 I would sell everything I own to keep this job.
 It’s not for everyone.
 And that’s okay.
 It’s more than okay.
 But, it’s totally for me.

-Yes, your days can sometime feel like you’re in Groundhog Day.
+Yes, your days can sometimes feel like you’re in Groundhog Day.
 They can feel monotonous.
 Sometimes you feel like you’re on a hamster wheel you can’t seem to get off of but then when you finally you do get off it, you miss it.